741 Colonel Ledyard Highway

 Polyfluoroalkyl Substances (PFAS) in the product.
 He stated that changes to State

-Laws and awareness in industry have resulted in new ‘’Clean Foams’’ becoming the
+in industry have resulted in new ‘’Clean Foams’’ becoming the industry standard.
+He

-Chief Erhart continued by stating that Gales Ferry Engine 21 has the Firefighting
+Chief Erhart continued by stating that Gales Ferry Engine 21 has the Legacy

-Foam; however, he stated that they cannot use it; and they cannot dump the
+Firefighting Foam; however, he stated that they cannot use it; and they cannot dump

-Firefighting Foam on the ground.
-He stated that he obtained a quote from one of the
+the Legacy Firefighting Foam on the ground.
+He stated that he obtained a quote from

-few Vendor that do this type of work, Croft, and that he also he confirmed with Jeff
+one of the few Vendors (Croft) that do this type of work, and that he also confirmed

-Morrissette, State Fire Administrator, that the quote and level of work was consistent
+with Jeff Morrissette, State Fire Administrator, that the quote and level of work was

-with what he has been seeing with regard to what other Fire Companies have done.
+consistent with what he has been seeing from other Fire Companies have done.
+He

-He stated that this was a reimbursement grant noting that the town would have to pay
+stated that this was a reimbursement grant noting that the town would have to pay for

-for the removal of the Firefighting Foam up front and then submit a Form and the
+the removal of the Legacy Firefighting Foam up-front and then submit a Form along

 Chief Erhart stated in speaking with Ledyard Center Fire Chief Jon Mann that

-District #1 also had a Fire Engine with the Firefighting Foam.
-Therefore, he noted
+District #1 also had a Fire Engine with the Legacy Firefighting Foam.
+Therefore, he

-that the Ledyard Center Fire Department - District #1 would most likely be seeking
+noted that the Ledyard Center Fire Department - District #1 would most likely be

-authorization to submit the Grant Application for the removal of foam and cleaning
+seeking authorization to also submit this Grant Application for the removal of foam

 Councilor Saccone stated that it was his understanding that the State Grant Funding